jpasqua/FauxVT/README.md

 ***This model may not be used for commercial purposes as noted in the license***.

+## Other Models

+If your vintage computer tastes run more towards classic Macs, check out the [Faux Mac](https://github.com/jpasqua/FauxMac).
+If you're a TRS-80 person, check out the [Faux TRS](https://github.com/jpasqua/FauxTRS).

 ## Potential Future Work

 * **Audio**: Add an internal audio amp and speaker.
 You ought to be able to [set up an external bluetooth speaker or headphones](https://www.okdo.com/project/set-up-a-bluetooth-speaker-with-a-raspberry-pi/) to get sound.
 In the future I may add an internal audio amp and speaker.